Homology and K-theory for self-similar actions of groups and groupoids: -algebras and groupoids associated to self-similar groupoids

 \begin{Def}[Self-similar groupoid action via correpondences] A \textit{self-similar groupoid action} $(G,\mathcal X)$ consists of a a discrete groupoid $G$ and an \'etale correspondence $\mathcal X\colon G\to G$ with anchor maps $\ran,\sour\colon \mathcal X \to G^0$.
 We may refer to $\mathcal X$ as a \textit{self-similarity} of $G$.
 The self-similar groupoid action is called row finite if $\mathcal X$ is proper.
 An object/vertex $v\in G^0$ is called regular if $0<|\ran\inv(v)/G|<\infty$; otherwise $v$ is called singular.
 One says a singular vertex $v$ is a source if $\ran\inv(v)=\emptyset$, and an infinite receiver otherwise. \end{Def}

 The regular objects form an invariant subset $G^0_\reg$ of the unit space and thus determine an invariant subgroupoid $G_\reg = G |_{G^0_\reg}$.
+We write $G^0_\sing$ for the singular objects.
 To be consistent with~\cite{ExelPardoSelf}, we say that $\mathcal X$ is pseudo\-free if the left action of $G$ is free.

 There is a reformulation of this notion in terms of actions on graphs that can be found in~\cite[Example~4.4]{AKM22}.

 \begin{Def}[Self-similar groupoid action via graph actions] A \textit{self-similar groupoid action} $(G,E,\sigma)$ is discrete groupoid $G$ whose unit space is the vertex set $E^0$ of a directed graph $\ran, \sour \colon E \to E^0$, with a left action\footnote{As noted in \cite{AKM22} this is not necessarily an action by graph partial automorphisms.} $G \acts E$ with anchor $\ran \colon E \to E^0$, written $(g,e) \mapsto g(e)$, and a $1$-cocycle $\sigma \colon G \times_{E^0} E \to G$, written $(g,e) \mapsto g |_e$, such that $\ran(g |_e) = \sour(g(e))$, $\sour(g |_e) = \sour(e)$ and $(hg)|_e = h |_{g(e)} g |_e$ (equivalently $\sigma \colon G \ltimes E \to G$ is a groupoid homomorphism with unit space map $\sigma |_E = \sour \colon E \to E^0$).
 The element $g|_e$ is called the section of $g$ at $e$. \end{Def}